 Using an anti-malware program is a basic necessity if you have a computer that you use to connect to the internet.
-Finding a free malware removal software is even better.
+Finding the best free malware removal software is even better.
 However, installing one might be a bit daunting if you’re new to this.
 So if you’re looking for a way to inexpensively get rid of it, or if you want to protect your new computer from potential threats without going broke, this guide is for you.

 We have compiled a list of the best free malware removal tools that are available for you to use.
 These are high-quality and user-friendly despite being free of charge; we know so because we tested them ourselves.
 Some anti-malware tools advertise free malware protection but don’t deliver optimum results, so we made sure that we only listed legitimate ones.

 Before you try out the tools that we have listed below, it’s important to remember that an anti-malware tool should be turned on at all times, especially when you’re surfing the internet.
 Any type of malware can infect your computer at any time if you’re not careful, so whichever tool you decide to use, it’s best to use it full-time.